An Architecture Built for Federated Learning: Addressing Data Heterogeneity through Adaptive Normalization-Free Feature Recalibration: Additional Implementation Details

-Table \ref{tab:model_details_comp} presents pre-training details, parameter counts, multiply-accumulate counts (GMACs) and floating point operation counts (FLOPs) and ImageNet \citep{imagenet} validation set top-1 performance for all of the compared models.
+Table \ref{tab:model_details_comp} presents pre-training details, parameter counts, multiply-accumulate counts (GMACs) and floating point operation counts (FLOPs) and ImageNet \citep{imagenet} validation set top-1 performance for all models.
 For models which are pre-trained by us, links to the pre-trained weights will be made public after acceptance.

-We note that the computational overhead of adding channel attention modules---which is already small---is offset by the abolishment of BN which is more expensive than SWS and incurs a bigger memory and time overhead \citep{nfnet}.